Church of Jesus Christ of Latter Day Saints (Strangite): The Decalogue

 Another unique feature of Strangite doctrine is its singular version of the Ten Commandments.
 The Strangite Decalogue differs from any other Jewish, Catholic or Protestant version, by including the commandment: "Thou shalt love thy neighbor as thyself."

 While not in the list of commandments, this admonition appears in the Hebrew Bible in Leviticus 19:18, and five times in the New Testament.
-In his "Note on the Decalogue," Strang asserted that no other version of the Decalogue contains more than nine commandments and speculated that his fourth commandment was lost perhaps as early as Josephus' time (circa 37–100 AD).
+In his "Note on the Decalogue", Strang asserted that no other version of the Decalogue contains more than nine commandments and speculated that his fourth commandment was lost perhaps as early as Josephus' time (circa 37–100 AD).
 Strang's version of the Decalogue (together with the rest of his teaching) are rejected by all non-Strangite Latter-day Saint factions, including The Church of Jesus Christ of Latter-day Saints.

 The full text of the fourth commandment according to the Strangites reads:Thou shalt love thy neighbour as thyself: thou shalt not revile him, nor speak evil of him, nor curse him: thou shalt do no injustice unto him; and thou shalt maintain his right, against his enemy: thou shalt not exact rigorously of him, nor turn aside from relieving him: thou shalt deliver him from the snare and the pit, and shalt return his ox when he strayeth: thou shalt comfort him when he mourns, and nurture him when he sickens: thou shalt not abate the price of what thou buyest of him, for his necessity; nor shalt thou exact of him, because he leaneth upon thee: for in so doing thousands shall rise up and call thee blessed, and the Lord thy God shall strengthen thee in all the work of thy hand.

+The Strangite Ten Commandments are as follows.